AidySun/dev_tips/README.md

   - **Warning this will reset all of your unpushed commits to master!:**
   ` git reset `

+- reset --soft a specified file with path
+  `git reset <commitid> -- path/to/file`
 - If you want to revert a change that you have committed, do this: (it will generate a new revert commit in git log) ` git revert <commit 1> <commit 2> `